 This energetic trend provides plenty to catch the eye.
 Planting at different levels and using a mix of paving sizes in a clever composition with a bit of creative flair provides an impressive and affordable outdoor space.
 Choose a paving that’s available in a variety of sizes and/or colours to create extra interest and contrast.
 Richmond Utility Paving is one affordable option that can be used to great effect in a mixed media patio.

 POTS OF INSPIRATION

 When it comes to budget paving ideas, taking the simple approach can still deliver excellent impact.
 This elegant patio uses outsize plant pots to punctuate the space.
 Best of all, this is a versatile way to work with your outdoor space.
 Swap out blooming pink camellias for space-filling ferns, or formal topiary, as your mood shifts from one year to the next.

 The right set of table and chairs can do wonders when you want to update your patio on a budget.
 Combined with affordable ground cover, such as Pendle Riven utility paving, it can really revitalise a space.
 Whether you plump for ornate wrought iron for an Italian terrace feel, understated modern furniture for a parred back look, or something chunky and bold with lots of cushions for laidback evenings, the choice is yours.

-These cheap patio ideas are simply a starting point for anyone hoping to beautify their garden this year.
-Whether you’re looking for practical guidance on patio tasks like how to cut paving slabs, or more inspiration on creating your best ever outdoor area, we’ve got it covered.
+These budget patio ideas are simply a starting point for anyone hoping to beautify their garden this year.
+Whether you’re looking for practical guidance on patio tasks like how to cut paving slabs, or garden path ideas on creating your best ever outdoor area, we’ve got it covered.